 Independents are in the driver’s seat.
 A desire for greater work/life flexibility (66%), a desire to control their schedule (69%), and a desire or need to earn more money (49%) are top reasons people go independent.

 As technology advances, it has become easier to work independently.
 Collaboration tools like Slack and co-working spaces such as WeWork improve day-to-day processes and offer a sense of community often missing for independents.

 In an era where even traditional workers often spend some time at home—43%, according to a 2019 Gallup poll—companies are all the better prepared to engage independents, who work when and how they choose.

 In addition to MBO’s own back-office services, the self-employed are able to take advantage of everything from productivity apps to online collaboration tools, many of which are free or cost only a few dollars per month.

 The key to success, however, is having a plan—for finances, for marketing, and even for project management—and being prepared to manage everything on one’s own, from professional development to financial and retirement planning.

-There are more ways than ever to find work in 2018, even if you aren’t an expert at marketing your services.
-According to our 2017 State of Independence research, 20% of independents used an online platform to find work in the past year, up from just 3% in 2012.
-One in four workers will use an online platform in the next year.
+There are more ways than ever to find work in 202o, even if you aren’t an expert at marketing your services.
+According to our 2019 State of Independence research, 24% of independents used an online platform to find work in the past year—up from just 3% in 2012—while 29% of workers plan to use an online platform in the next year.